 To change the start time of the zoom effect, do one of the following:

-- Hover the mouse over the zoom effect object Time Bar until the mouse turns to a four-way arrow, drag it to the left or right.
+- Click the zoom effect object Time Bar in the Timeline pane, then the mouse turns to a four-way arrow, drag it to the left or right.
 Besides, you can drag the starting point (4) to change the effect start time.
 However, using this way will change the effect duration at the same time.

 - In the Timing section of the Properties pane, enter a value in the Start Time spin box (6).